pwr-Solaar/Solaar/docs/rules.md

 Modifiers conditions are true if their argument is the current keyboard modifiers.
 `Key` conditions are true if the Logitech name of the last diverted key or button down is their string argument.
+Alternatively, if the argument is a list `[name, action]` where `action` is either `'pressed'` or `'released'`, the key down or key up events of `name` argument are matched, respectively.
 Logitech key and button names are shown in the `Key/Button Diversion` setting.
 Some keyboards have Gn keys, which are diverted using the 'Divert G Keys' setting.
 `Test` conditions are true if their test evaluates to true on the feature, report, and data of the current notification.